Types of welding: applications, advantages, and disadvantages

 Tungsten inert gas welding (TIG) uses a non-consumable tungsten electrode to create an arc between the metals.
 The weld area and electrode are protected from oxidation or other atmospheric contamination by an inert shielding gas, such as argon or helium.
 A filler metal is also sometimes used.

 TIG welding can work on both AC and DC power sources.
 One of the greatest strengths of TIG welding is that it can be used for welding non-ferrous metals like aluminum, copper, magnesium, copper, nickel, titanium, etc.

-Some of the popular applications of TIG welding include:
+Some of the most popular applications of TIG welding include: